polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/build-local-blockchain.md

    yarn start
    ```

+   Typically, running the `yarn start` command opens `http://localhost:8000` in your default browser automatically.
-1. Open `http://localhost:8000` in a browser to view the front-end template.
-This step may occur automatically when you run the `yarn start` command.
+   If necessary, you can manually specify the `http://localhost:8000` URL to view the front-end template.

    The top section has an Account selection list for selecting the account to work with when you want to perform on-chain operations.
    The top section of the template also displays information about the chain to which you're connected.